MicrosoftDocs/microsoft-salescopilot-docs/articles/create-contact-crm.md

 ms.author: shjais
 ---

-# Create a contact in your CRM from Sales app
+# Create a contact in your CRM from the Sales app

-If an external contact doesn't exist in your CRM, create a contact in the CRM right from Sales app.
+If an external contact doesn't exist in your CRM, create a contact in the CRM right from the Sales app.

 > [!TIP]
 > Enter the contact's email address in the following format when you compose an email or meeting invitation: **FirstName LastName &lt;email address&gt;**.
 If you do, the corresponding items in the CRM contact form fill automatically.